qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/rasteranalysis.rst

 ``Unique values report`` [html]
   The output file contains the following information:

-  - Analyzed file: the path of the raster layer
+  * Analyzed file: the path of the raster layer;
-  - Extent: xmin, ymin, xmax, ymax coordinates of the extent
+  * Extent: xmin, ymin, xmax, ymax coordinates of the extent;
-  - Projection: projection of the layer
+  * Projection: projection of the layer;
-  - Width in pixels: number of columns and pixel width size
+  * Width in pixels: number of columns and pixel width size;
-  - Height in pixels: number of rows and pixel width size
+  * Height in pixels: number of rows and pixel width size;
-  - Total pixel count: count of all the pixels
+  * Total pixel count: count of all the pixels;
-  - NODATA pixel count: count of pixels with NODATA value
+  * NODATA pixel count: count of pixels with NODATA value;
-  - Final table with 3 different columns:
+  * Final table with 3 different columns:

-    - Value: unique value of each pixel
+    * Value: unique value of each pixel;
-    - Pixel count: count of how many pixels belong to each value
+    * Pixel count: count of how many pixels belong to each value;
-    - Area (m\ :sup:`2`): square meters of the area for each pixel class
+    * Area (m\ :sup:`2`): square meters of the area for each pixel class.

 .. _qgisrastersampling: